 But despite being twins, the two couldn’t be more different with their potty use.
 One asks to use the potty while the other will only do so when his brother does.
 One doesn’t like peeing and pooping in his diaper.
 Meanwhile, his brother won’t bother to tell us his diaper has had poop for the last 30 minutes.

 Still, even with their different interests in the potty, both have used it with success.

 I truly believe that one of the reasons potty training “works” for some and not for others is the preparation that goes beforehand.
 Introducing the potty starts long before you begin potty training, whether you try the three-day method or take a more gradual approach.

 Preparing for potty training can make the difference between a reluctant toddler to one who can finally be diaper-free and ditch the pull-ups.
 And thankfully, this preparation is much simpler than you might think.

 Below, I share the steps I took to transition to the big changes that potty training methods can bring:

 The first step is to simply buy a potty and bring it home.
 Introduce it to your child in a casual and playful manner, not something she should feel anxious or worried about.

 Free email course: Want to potty train without the power struggles?
-Join my FREE 5-day email mini course, Peaceful Potty Training!
-No more putting unrealistic deadlines on your child or using rewards that eventually fizzle.
-Join the mini-course now and potty train without frustrating power struggles:
+Join my newsletter and sign up for the free 5-day email mini course, Peaceful Potty Training!
+No more putting unrealistic deadlines or using rewards that eventually fizzle.
+Join the mini-course now and potty train peacefully.
+As one parent said:

 With your toddler now familiar with the potty, start suggesting that he sit on it from time to time.

-He doesn’t even have to remove his clothes or diaper—even sitting on it fully dressed can crumble any hesitation he might have about the potty.
+He doesn’t have to remove his clothes or diaper—even sitting on it fully dressed can crumble any hesitation he might have about the potty.
 Don’t make a big deal if he doesn’t want to sit without his clothes on.